Chart Color Schemes

 Armadale's residents are extremely healthy with very low prevalence of common health conditions across all age groups

 Analysis of health metrics shows strong performance throughout Armadale with very low prevalence of common health conditions across all age groups.
-The rate of private health cover found to be exceptionally high at approximately 83% of the total population (8,379 people), compared to the national average of 55.3%.
+The rate of private health cover is exceptionally high at approximately 83% of the total population (8,394 people), compared to the national average of 55.3%.

-The most common medical conditions in the area were mental health issues and asthma, impacting 7.7 and 7.3% of residents respectively.
-A total of 73.3% of residents declared themselves completely clear of medical ailments, matching the figure across Greater Melbourne.
-As of September 2021, 20.7% of Armadale's population is aged 65 and over (2,088 people), higher than Greater Melbourne's figure of 16.3%.
-Health outcomes among seniors in Armadale are particularly strong, performing even better than the general population in health metrics.
+The most common medical conditions in the area are mental health issues and asthma, impacting 7.7% and 7.3% of residents respectively.
+A significant majority, 73.3%, declared themselves completely clear of medical ailments, comparable to the 73.3% across Greater Melbourne.
+As of a specific date (2016), Armadale has 20.7% of residents aged 65 and over (2,092 people), which is higher than the 16.3% in Greater Melbourne at that time.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health